Vision of the Parliamentary Programmes Coordination Unit (PCU)

 - Commitment from political and administrative leadership

-- Ownership of the programmed by the Liaison and Coordination Committee (LCC)
+- Ownership of the programme by the Liaison and Coordination Committee (LCC)

-- Ownership of the programmed by Members of Parliament (MPs) in general
+- Ownership of the programme by Members of Parliament (MPs) in general

 - The Institution retain highly professional staff

-The over-all developmental objectives of the Parliamentary Support Programme (PSP) as per CAT is to enhance the quality of the national governance system in Zimbabwe by strengthening the capacity of the legislature to exercise the following roles:
+The Parliamentary Support Programme (PSP) which is coordinated by the Parliamentary Programmes, as per Capacity Assessment Team (CAT) seeks to enhance the quality of the national governance system in Zimbabwe by strengthening the capacity of the legislature to exercise the following roles: